grame-cncm/embaudio/web/docs/lectures/lecture10.md

 ## Add a UART printing
-copy this ``teensy_protothreads_blink`` directory to a new ``teensy_protothreads_count`` and modify the program to print on UART serial port, every second,   the number of blinking of the LED since the beginning of the program.
+copy this ``protothreads_blink`` directory to a new ``protothreads_count`` and modify the program to print on UART serial port, every second,   the number of blinking of the LED since the beginning of the program.
 This imply the following tasks (see [UART teensy Documentation](https://www.pjrc.com/teensy/td_uart.html)):

 - Initialize serial communication at 9600 bauds using `Serial.begin(9600);`
 -  Declare a global variable `blink_count`